-This paper describes some of the road construction problems encountered and the trials undertaken using various applications of Vetiver Grass Technology (VGT).
-Results of these trials have been encouraging and further work has been undertaken using vetiver hedges to protect recent road infrastructure projects in Far North Queensland with considerable success.
-Various applications of VGT will be discussed and this paper also provides a cost benefit summary by comparing costs of VGT with traditional protection using concrete and hard rock structures.
+Table 1.
+Chemical analysis of a typical wet tropical region of Australia encouraging and further work has been undertaken using vetiver hedges to protect recent road infrastructure projects in Far North Queensland with considerable success.
+Various applications of VGT will be discussed and this paper also provides a cost-benefit summary by comparing costs of VGT with those of traditional protection using concrete and rock structures.